poduguvenu/Decision-Trees-And-Ensemble-Techniques/README.md

   Here we are going to have a detailed explanation of RandomizedSearchCV and how we can use it to select the best hyperparameter.
 4. Various Hyperparameter Optimization Techniques
+5. Decision Tree Classifier
+    Python implementation of Decision Tree Classifier with out using any built-in libraries